iust-deep-learning/tensorflow-2-tutorial/README.md

 ## Contributing
 This set of tutorials is considered as an open-source community-driven project.
 Therefore, all kinds of contributions such as fix, new content, or new section are welcome.
 To have a consistent and coherent matertial, we have designed a set of rules and guides for contributions.

+### Type of contributions:
+- **Content correction**: If you find some of the parts are not correct (in any levels), please open an issue and describe it, and if possible, provide a suggestion to fix that.
+- **Adding contents (and completing the current ones )**: To find what sections and parts are incomplete, you need to each part's page.
+There is a suggested table of content in each section.
+You may want to complete the tutorial base on that or even recommend a new list of materials.
+Please on an issue and inform others that you are working on the tutorial.
+Finally, open a pull request.
+- **Adding a new part**: If you think this tutorial needs a new section, please open an issue and discuss that with others.